Haksell/computor/README.md

 ## bonus

-Here is a bonus list you might want to implement:
 - [X] Manage entry mistakes
 - [X] Manage free form entries
 - [X] Display solutions as irreducible fractions if it makes sense
 - [ ] Cubic equations
-- [ ] Quartic equations
 - [ ] Tester